 Of the \$300 deposit, \$100 is credited toward matriculated students' first semester charges and \$200 is held throughout a student's enrollment.
 This is returned, less any unpaid University charges, after graduation or withdrawal (if done in accordance with established procedures).
-The \$300 deposit is non-refundable to those who choose not to attend Alfred University.
+The \$300 deposit is non-refundable to those who choose not to attend Alfred University after May 1.